Studies - Current

 Improving Detection of STIs in PEDs ED: A Pragmatic Trial (Adolescent STI)

-Determine the most clinically effective and cost-effective STI screening approach for adolescents using 3 steps: perform ED workflow evaluations to determine the most efficient way to integrate the screening process; conduct a comparative effectiveness pragmatic trial of targeted STI screening versus universally-offered STI screening through electronic integration of patient reported data for provision of clinical decision support; develop decision analytic models to evaluate the cost-effectiveness of targeted screening compared to universally offered screening.
+Determine the most clinically effective and cost-effective sexually transmitted infections (STI) screening approach for adolescents using 3 steps: perform ED workflow evaluations to determine the most efficient way to integrate the screening process; conduct a comparative effectiveness pragmatic trial of targeted STI screening versus universally-offered STI screening through electronic integration of patient reported data for provision of clinical decision support; develop decision analytic models to evaluate the cost-effectiveness of targeted screening compared to universally offered screening.
 Adolescents are disproportionately affected by sexually transmitted infections and account for 9 million of the 19 million new STI cases annually.
 The STI epidemic among youth is a national public health priority.
 Despite established principles for STI control, clinical practices related to screening and diagnosis, treatment, and prevention of STIs among adolescents are suboptimal.

 Implementation of Evidence Based Care for the Acute Treatment of Sickle Cell Disease Pain (Sickle Cell Improvement: Enhancing Care in the ED) (SCIENCE)